The Secrets Your Timesheets Are Keeping | Illustration by Lee Makatoa

 Most freelancers have no idea what they actually earn per hour.
 They know their quoted rate, but they don’t know their effective rate after all the unbillable time.

-When you track everything — the client calls, the revisions, the admin work, and the hours the project is keeping you awake at night — you might discover that your $100/hour project actually paid you $65/hour.
-That’s soberingly valuable information.
+When you track everything - the client calls, the revisions, the admin work, and the hours the project is keeping you awake at night - you might discover that your $100/hour project actually paid you $65/hour.
+That’s uncomfortable to discover, but genuinely useful to know.

 You Find Your Most Profitable Work

 Not all clients are created equal.
 Some pay well but require endless revisions.
-Others pay less but are dream clients who respect your expertise.
+Others pay less but are a genuine pleasure to work with.
+When you can actually see which clients and project types give you the best return for your time, you can start steering toward more of that.

 You Spot the Time Thieves